Behnam-sn/Castle-Docusaurus/docs/notes/the-pragmatic-programmer.md

 1. It’s Both What You Say and the Way You Say It
 1. Build Documentation In, Don’t Bolt It On

+### A Pragmatic Approach

+1. Good Design Is Easier to Change Than Bad Design
+1. DRY—Don’t Repeat Yourself

 ## Quotes

 Programming is a craft.